ComparativeGenomicsToolkit/cactus/README.md

 export PATH := <hdf5 bin dir>:${PATH}
 ```

 KyotoTycoon is available through most package managers under `kyototycoon` or `kyoto-tycoon`.
-To compile it manually, you are best off using the [unofficial Altice Labs repository](https://github.com/alticelabs/kyoto).
+To compile it manually, you are best off using the [unofficial repository](https://github.com/carlosefr/kyoto).
 If you've installed KyotoTycoon (and its library, KyotoCabinet) from a package manager, you should be OK to go.
 If you've installed it in a non-standard location, add the following to
 `include.local.mk`:
 ```
 ttPrefix = <path of the PREFIX where you installed Kyoto>